lockss/lockss-rtd-manual/docs/installing/running.rst

          [ERROR] K3s Installer will fail on Debian/Ubuntu with SELinux enabled; see manual

       and :program:`install-lockss` will fail.
-See your operating system's documentation for how to disable SELinux, then go back to :ref:`Invoking the LOCKSS Installer` (:numref:`Invoking the LOCKSS Installer`) to try again.
+See your operating system's documentation for how to disable SELinux, then try again.

       If you have reason to believe that this check fails even though the corresponding error condition does not apply, you can re-run :program:`install-lockss` with the ``--skip-check-selinux-debian`` option to skip it.